-ADVERSE EVENTS FOLLOWING IMMUNIZATIONS
+ADVERSE EVENTS FOLLOWING IMMUNIZATIONS (AEFI)

 An adverse event following immunization (AEFI) is any event that happens during or after immunization of a vaccine.
-Minor reactions, such as fever, local swelling and redness at the site of injection and crying of a vaccine.
-Minor reactions, such as fever, local swelling and redness at the site of injection and crying are common with immunizations.
-Parents should be informed about common reactions verbally at the time of immunization.
-More serious reactions must be documented and immediately reported to the EPI child had been immunized or not. (i.e. just a coincidence).
+Minor not. (i.e. just a coincidence).
 Occasionally, an AEFI is caused by an error in the preparation, handling, or administration of the vaccine.
 For example, if a vaccine has been prepared with the wrong diluent or has been contaminated by non-sterile handling, it may cause reactions.
 Such errors can be avoided by following best practice.
 Some reactions, especially in older children, come from the fear or pain of the injection.